 Juvenile adjudications can lead to sex offender registration in California and even civil confinement as a sexually violent predator “SVP” in California.

-However, in cases of less serious juvenile convictions, your child may be able to seal his or her juvenile record if your child fulfills his or her sentence and remains crime-free for a certain period of time.
+However, in cases of less serious juvenile convictions, your child may be able to seal their juvenile record if your child fulfills their sentence and remains crime-free for a certain period of time.

 Legal References:

-- Juvenile Justice in California, California Department of Justice, Criminal Justice Statistics Center, 2009, pp iv-v.
+- Juvenile Justice in California, California Department of Justice, 2022.

 - Our California Juvenile Criminal Defense Attorneys have local Los Angeles law offices in Beverly Hills, Burbank, Glendale, Lancaster, Long Beach, Los Angeles, Pasadena, Pomona, Torrance, Van Nuys, West Covina and Whittier.
 We have additional law offices conveniently located throughout the state in Orange County, San Diego, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.